Skip to content

 •Deadline to return your ballot (in person): Must be received by 7 p.m. on Election Day

-Important dates for voting in Vermont: General Election, November 8, 2022; Town Meeting, March 7, 2023; Primary Election, March 5, 2024
+Important dates for voting in Vermont: General Election, November 5, 2024; Town Meeting, March 4, 2025; Primary Election, March 7, 2028; VT Major Party Primary, August 2028

 STEP 2: COMPLETE YOUR ABSENTEE BALLOT (Primary Election)

-You will receive an envelope that says Vermont Official Early or Absent Voter Ballots from your Town or City Clerk.
+You will receive an envelope that says Vermont Official Early or Absentee Voter Ballots from your Town or City Clerk.
 Inside you will find three ballots, one for each of Vermont’s major political parties (Democratic, Progressive, Republican) and three envelopes.
 You can only vote on one party ballot.
 When marking your ballot, be sure to use a black pen or pencil.
 Fill in the bubbles completely.
 Do not use check marks or an X to mark the ballot.

 After you fill out your ballot, place it in the Voted Ballot envelope also known as the Certificate Envelope.
 Next, complete the reverse of the Voted Ballot envelope (certificate) – write your name, town or city, and sign and date it.
-Your Absent Voter Ballot is invalid if this envelope is not signed.
+Your Absentee Voter Ballot is invalid if this envelope is not signed.
 Seal the envelope.

 Next, place the two unvoted ballots in the Unused/Unvoted Ballot envelope and seal it.